 Verizon: $35

-There is no subscription fee for T-Mobile, but the carrier charges $25 for a SIM card kit.
+T-Mobile has no subscription fee, but the carrier charges $25 for a SIM card kit.

 Can I switch my SIM card between mobile phones?